-The Riverside Skatepark will be removed beginning the week of September 19, 2022 to make room for a detention basin that is part of the city's flood control system.
-A replacement skatepark will be built closer to C Street SW, with construction taking place during the spring and summer in 2023.
+The Riverside Skatepark was removed in September 2022 and will be rebuilt in 2023.
+This work will make room for a part of the city's flood control system.
+The replacement skatepark will be built closer to C Street SW.
+Construction will start in Spring 2023.

 Background and History

 Riverside Skatepark is located in Riverside Park, one of the oldest parks on the west side of the river in Cedar Rapids.
 The original skatepark was installed in 1999.
 It had mostly steel-framed obstacles and a few concrete obstacles.
 The skatepark was made possible by the combined efforts of a group of local students and parents, the City of Cedar Rapids Recreation Department, a state Recreation Infrastructure Grant, and corporate and private donations.

 The skatepark is being relocated to make room for a large detention

 basin.
 The basin is a component of the flood control system on the west side of the Cedar River.
 When the river is flooding, the flood control system will engage to protect the community from flooding.
 While the system is engaged, rainwater on the "dry side" of the system will need to be pumped over the flood walls and levees.
 Detention basins create a large pond where rainwater can collect while waiting to be pumped over the flood wall.
 The Riverside Park detention basin reduces the need for larger pumps in the Czech Village area.
 To install this basin, the existing skatepark and the playground need to be relocated to the southwest side of the park.
 The flood control project will pay for the cost of relocating the skatepark, however, it must meet the following requirements:

 — Integrate into the site’s natural topography

 — Re-create key elements from the current skatepark